 In the camp, the Japanese withheld the Red Cross packages from the POWs and took the canned meats, canned fruit, canned milk, and cheese for themselves.
 Blankets and clothing intended for the POWs were used by the guards.
 If a POW violated a rule, the grain ration, for all the POWs, was reduced by 20 percent.
 At one point, 49 POWs were lined up – because one POW had broken a rule – and beaten with leather belts.

-Bob returned home on the Dutch ship, S.S.
-Klipfontein, and arrived at Seattle on October 9, 1945.
+Bob sailed for home on October 9, 1945, on the Dutch ship, S.S.
+Klipfontein, and arrived at Seattle on October 28, 1945.
 He was sent to Madigan General Hospital at Ft.
 Lewis, Washington.
 While there, he fell down a flight of stairs and broke his elbow.
 He was next sent to Billings General Hospital at Fort Benjamin Harrison, Indiana, to recover from his years as a POW.
 On December 18th, he stopped at home.
-It was the from there, he was sent to Percy Jones Convalescent Hospital in Battle Creek, Michigan.
-He was discharged from the army on April 22, 1946, and returned to Maywood.
+It was from Billings General Hospital that he was sent to Percy Jones Convalescent Hospital in Battle Creek, Michigan, before being discharged from the army on April 22, 1946, and returned to Maywood.